CS 5310/6310 & ME 5220/6220 Introduction to Robotics Fall 2012

 Grading

-Programming assignments using Matlab will be a regular part of the homework and term project.
-Homework will be due in one week and must be turned in at the start of class; programming problems will be submitted electronically using CADE's handin facility.
-Late homework will lose 10% per day up to 2 days late; thereafter, a grade of 0 will be assigned.
+Homework will be due in one week at midnight.
+You will be required to use a document scanner, such as Adobe Scan for Androids.
+The resolution is much sharper than taking a picture, and the resulting pdf file size is 1/100th.
+Late homework will lose 10% per business day up to 2 business days late; thereafter, a grade of 0 will be assigned.
+If an assignment is due on Friday, the weekend counts as one day late.
 Appeals to assignment grades must be made within one week.

 If you are uncertain about homework questions it is your responsibility to contact the instructor or TA for clarification.
 Misinterpretation of assignments will not be accepted as an excuse.